Specs / Overview

 A run is a typed, named Effect-TS program with:

-Schema-defined output contract (what gets posted back). - A sequence of
+• A Schema-defined output contract (what gets posted back).

-sandbox,browser,cache,artifact,io,config— and the primitives built on them (workspace,installCached,sharded, …) so the run carries only its own logic, not the boilerplate.
+• Access to a fixed set of capabilitiessandbox, browser, cache, artifact, io, config, github — and the primitives built on them (workspace, installCached, sharded, …) so the run carries only its own logic, not the boilerplate.

 Runs are not opaque — they are TypeScript files in the user’s repo.
 The shipped runs are the starter library; the DSL is the contract.
 The DSL is layered: capabilities → primitives → runs (recipes), so common CI shapes are written once and reused.
 Full catalog in 02-runs; DSL surface and the layering in 03-dsl.